Print Friendly, PDF & Email

 3. These ribs can be grilled right on the BBQ for about 2 minutes on each side over direct heat and then moved to a part of the grill that has no direct heat and can cook for an additional 5 minutes with the grill top down.
 You can also cook these on a grill pan on your stove or preheat the broiler in your oven with the oven rack about 3 inches from the heat.
 I put the ribs on a tinfoil lined baking sheet sprayed with cooking oil to prevent sticking and make it easier to clean up.
 Broil ribs until browned and ribs reach desired degree of doneness.
 (2 to 3 minutes per side for medium) Garnish with the sesame seeds and chopped dark green scallions.

 They are thin so they are easier to pick up and enjoy.
-I like to serve them with my Korean Vegetable Pancakes and a dipping sauce on the side.
+They are also easy to cut if that is your preference.
+I like to serve them with my Korean Vegetable Pancakes.
 Some grilled veggies can round out the meal.
-I love grilled bok choy or broccoli with this.
-Traditionally, you would serve kimchi on the side as well.
+I love grilled baby bok choy or broccoli with this.
+Traditionally, you would serve my easy kimchi on the side as well.
 Since you are marinating with Sake, I say serve that along with beer and bottled water.
 There are a few well known Korean beers on the market that would go great with this.
 Both Hite and Cass Fresh are really good.
 Give them a try and enjoy.